Consider the following a lake effect snowshoe advisory and an opportunity for a seasonal affective re-order.

 A more recent addition to Buffalo’s winter repertoire is Knox Farm State Park in the lovely village of East Aurora.
 This 600-acre tract was once the country home of businessman and philanthropist Seymour Knox and his descendants before it was sold to New York State and opened to the public for a variety of outdoor activities, including both snowshoeing and cross country skiing in winter.
 Insider tip: spend a couple of hours hiking and then head to the Roycroft Inn for lunch in front of a roaring fire.

 Closer to downtown Buffalo you’ll find the Tifft Farm Nature Preserve and 300 acres of good hiking trails on Buffalo’s Outer Harbor.
-Open from dawn to dusk daily, Tifft is a five-minute ride from the city center and offers snowshoe rentals throughout the winter months.
+Open from dawn to dusk daily, Tifft is a convenient five-minute ride from the city center.